 As a college business major, you are preparing yourself for a career with a multitude of options in the workforce.
 There aren’t many college majors as in demand as a business major.
-The business major is widely considered to be highly strategic, flexible and employable for a wide range of job seekers.
-The skills you develop in business school can be applied in a variety of settings in business, government, nonprofits and more, and in companies across the spectrum from small startups to Fortune 500 corporations.
+The business major is widely considered to be highly strategic, flexible, and employable for a wide range of job seekers.
+The skills you develop in business school can be applied in a variety of settings in business, government, nonprofits, and more, and companies across the spectrum from small startups to Fortune 500 corporations.
 Wherever you end up, you will be poised to manage operations, assess risks and transform work environments.

 Therefore, regardless of which business major you pursue, whether it be a Bachelor of Science in Finance (BSF) or Master in Business Administration (MBA) it will open the door to many opportunities in a variety of fields.
 You can do yourself a favor by focusing on your career aspirations early on and getting advice from those who have traveled the same path.
 If you aspire to graduate with a job offer in hand, here are five pieces of advice to ensure you are competitive to prospective employers:

 1-Maximize your college experience